Are you curious about the parts of a stethoscope and what its functions are?

 These parts run from the ear tips down to the tubing of the stethoscope.
 The stethoscope ear tubes help transmit sound from the diaphragm and bell parts into left and right channels up to your ears.

-The binaural spring or tension spring offers a steady, firm tension between each ear tube to provide stability and support.
+The binaural spring or tension spring offers a steady, firm tension between each ear tube to provide minimal disturbance, stability, and support.

 The tubing is the long, flexible part of a stethoscope that connects all parts together.
 It’s usually made from latex, rubber, or silicone material but can also be made from latex-free PVC tubing.
 It’s responsible for sound transmission and is available in a variety of colors.